Best Treadmill Exercises for Weight Loss Fast

 4. Sprint Intervals

-This refers to sprinting bursts that are shorter and more intense, followed by longer periods of rest.
+When we talk of sprinting bursts, we are referring to those that are shorter and more intense, followed by lengthier intervals of rest.

 5. Pyramid Workouts